dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 ## Configuring Auth0

-Before creating the Ionic app, we’ll get Auth0 up and running.
+Before creating the Ionic app, you’ll get Auth0 up and running.
 If you don’t have one already, create a [free Auth0 account](https://auth0.com) then head over to the Applications page and click the “Create Application” button.
 Give your new app a name, then choose “Native” for application type.
-Note the Domain and Client ID - we’ll need those later.
+Note the Domain and Client ID - you’ll need those later.

 ![Auth0 app configuration settings](auth0-app-settings.png)